eegli/bitcoin/readme.md

 - `role` ("sender" or "receiver") [filter by transaction role for this address]
 - `no_coinbase` (boolean) [exclude coinbase transactions]

 As of now, there's no pagination for the transactions of a block (`/blocks/:height`).
-For the UZH blockchain, this is not an issue, since the blocks are rather small (>= 18 transactions) but a real implementation would need to account for this.
+For the UZH blockchain, this is not an issue since the blocks are rather small (all less than 18 transactions) but a real implementation would need to account for this.

 ### Testing